zontafil/Rtmp-Logger/README.md

 ### Main Server

-Some configs are located in ``node/conf.js``.
-In particular, it is possible to choose a timeout for hls clients, so that they're set to idle state automatically if they have not communicated with the server for a while.
+Configs are located in ``node/conf.js``.
+In particular, it is possible to:

+* Choose a timeout for hls clients, so that they're set to idle state automatically if they have not communicated with the server for a while.
-#### DB configuration

-edit ``node/models/index.js`` to configure the connection parameters of the database.
+* Configure the DB connection parameters
+* Enable filling the DB with test data (see ``howto stream`` section)
+* choose the logging mode (to file or to console)

 ### nginx